IP-CAM/opencart-logstore_xapi/README.md

 ### 2) For each product connected to one or more ebooks, do ONE of the following:

-#### For each product WHICH IS NOT A PRODUCT IN AND OF ITSELF, give the `Readium Book Info` attribute a value in the following format.
+#### For each product WHICH IS NOT AN EBOOK IN AND OF ITSELF, give the `Readium Book Info` attribute a value in the following format.

 ```
 ID=35